rednodelabs/rnl-demokit-rtls/README.md

 * For a 2D fit, at least three anchors should be used, e.g. anchors 3, 4 and 5.
 The anchors must be placed forming a triangle.
 Do not place them in the same line.
 For an optimal result, place them at the same height.
 * For a 3D fit, at least four anchors should be used, e.g. anchors 3, 4, 5 and 6.
 The first three anchors must be placed forming a triangle and ideally at the same height.
 The fourth anchor must be place in a different plane (e.g. at a higher height).

 Results are better if all the anchors are in range of each other.
+The anchors should not be moved after the current execution of the demo has been started.
+If their positions change, stop and start the demo again to recalculate their positions.

 ## Troubleshooting